Schmidt games and Cantor winning sets: Background, notation, and definitions

 Of course, for higher powers of $R$ we can write $\frac1{R^n} \AAA = \frac1R\left(\cdots\left(\frac1R\AAA\right)\cdots\right)$.

 We can now recall the definition of generalised Cantor sets.
 Fix some closed ball $B_0 \sub X$ and some $R \in U$, and let

 be a two-parameter sequence of nonnegative real numbers.
 Define $\BBB_0:=\{B_0\}$.
 We start by considering the set $\frac 1 R\BBB_0$.
 The first step in the construction of a generalised Cantor set involves the removal of a collection $\AAA_{0,0} $ of at most $r_{0,0}$ balls from $\frac 1 R\BBB_0$.
 We label the surviving collection as $\BBB_1$.
 Note that we do not specify here the removed balls, we just give an upper bound for their number.
-In general, for a fixed $n\ge 0$, given the collection $\BBB_n$ we construct a nested collection $\BBB_{n+1}$ as follows: Let are collections of removed balls satisfying for every $B \in \BBB_m$ the inequality
+In general, for a fixed $n\ge 0$, given the collection $\BBB_n$ we construct a nested collection $\BBB_{n+1}$ as follows: Let